elastic/integrations/packages/airflow/docs/README.md

 # Airflow Integration

+Airflow is a platform to programmatically author, schedule and monitor workflows.
+Airflow is used to author workflows Directed Acyclic Graphs (DAGs) of tasks.
+The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 This integration collects metrics from [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/metrics.html) running a statsd server where airflow will send metrics to.
 The default metricset is `statsd`.